The Human Voice as a Sensor-Based Electronic Live Instrument

 Klangkalligraphie

-The hand and the voice - "speaking and singing" performance instruments
+The Hand and the Voice - "Speaking and singing" Performance Instruments

-The first live instrument I developed for the voice was the Fingertip Vocoder: an interface worn on the fingers - initially wired, later connected to the computer via USB.
-Brass fingertip rings function as sensor switches and control a Pure Data patch that multiplies the performer's voice at certain intervals to create polyphonic sounds - the Fingertip Vocoder makes it possible to sing a choral piece solo.
-The chords are generated by combinations of fingertip touches, which have to be learned and internalized in a similar way to fingerings on the piano.
+The first live instrument I developed for voice performance was the "Fingertip Vocoder", an interface worn on the fingers - initially wired, later connected via USB.
+Brass fingertip rings function as sensor switches, controlling a Pure Data patch that multiplies the performer's voice at specific intervals to create polyphonic sounds.
+The Fingertip Vocoder makes it possible to sing choral pieces solo, with chords being generated by different fingertip combinations, much like fingering techniques on a piano.

 Fingertip-Vocoder: Belegung der einzelnen Fingerspitzenringe